 The flow chart of study selection is shown in Figure 1.
-The initial search revealed 2491 studies which after applying the inclusion criteria where reduced to 49 studies.
+The initial search revealed 2491 studies which after applying the inclusion criteria were reduced to 49 studies.
 In total, 14 scales of empathy were used.
 The total number of participants was 49384 students, mean age was 23.5 years and average male percentage was 44.6%.
 Sample sizes ranged from 44 to 5343.
 The distribution of student types are: dentistry (2 studies), healthcare (medicine, nursing, physiotherapy, occupational therapy, paramedics, midwifery, nutrition and dietetics) (1 study), medicine (31 studies), nursing (7 studies), osteopathic medical students (2 studies), paramedics (1 study), pharmacy and nursing (2 studies), pharmacy (1 study), physician assistant students (1 study), and speech and hearing sciences (1 study).
 Overall, medicine and dentistry students were 43028, nursing students were 3242 and allied professions students were 3114.
 Included studies’ information is shown in shown in Table 1.
 The overall quality of studies was satisfactory indicating low sampling bias and investigator bias with sufficient sample size in almost each study (Figure 2).

 Meta-analysis of Cronbach’s alpha

-The distribution of the alpha coefficients is shown in Figure 3.
-The overall meta-analytic mean of Cronbach’s alpha is 0.805 (95% CI 0.786-0.823) (Figure 4).
-There is heterogeneity (I2 = 98%) and publication bias was possibly present, as shown with partial asymmetry in the funnel plot (Figure 5).
-However, Egger’s and Begg’s test were not significant (p = 0.076 and p = 0.648, respectively).
+The overall meta-analytic mean of Cronbach’s alpha is 0.805 (95% CI 0.786-0.823) (Figure 3A).
+The distribution of the alpha coefficients is shown in Figure 3B.
+There is heterogeneity (I2 = 98%) and publication bias is possibly present, as shown with partial asymmetry in the funnel plot (Figure 3C).
+However, Egger’s and Begg’s tests are not significant (p = 0.076 and p = 0.648, respectively).
 The average alpha coefficients per scale are shown in Table 2.
-Trim and fill funnel analysis, indicated that most likely 11 studies more are unpublished due to publication bias and this was significant (p < 0.05).
-The scale with lowest Cronbach’s alpha was the Balanced Emotional Empathy Scale (0.720) and the one with the highest Cronbach’s alpha was the Caring Behaviour Inventory tool (0.921).
+Trim and fill funnel analysis, indicated that most likely 11 studies more are unpublished due to publication bias and this is significant (p < 0.05).
+The scale with lowest Cronbach’s alpha is the Balanced Emotional Empathy Scale (0.720) and the one with the highest Cronbach’s alpha is the Caring Behaviour Inventory tool (0.921).

-Analysis of Heterogeneity
+Analysis of Heterogeneity, Sensitivity Analysis and Cumulative Meta-analysis

-Subgroup analyses were performed with regards to study subject, scale and country.
-With respect to country, heterogeneity was reduced to non-significant in Portugal, Australia, Italy, Malaysia, Iran, and Germany (Figure 6).
-Regarding study subject, heterogeneity reduced to non-significant only in osteopathic medical students and pharmacy and nursing students (Figure 7).
-Finally, a meta-regression of mean age and male percentage as predictors of reliability was not significant for both parameters (Table 3).
+Subgroup analyses were performed with regards to scale (Figure 4A) and country (Figure 4B), and subject of study (Figure 4C).
+With respect to country, heterogeneity reduces to non-significant in Portugal, Australia, Italy, Malaysia, Iran, and Germany (Figure 4B).
+Regarding subject of study, heterogeneity is non-significant only in osteopathic medical students and pharmacy and nursing students (Figure 4C).
+Finally, a meta-regression of mean age and male percentage as predictors of reliability is not significant for both parameters (Table 3).